astropy/astropy-APEs/APE7.rst

 Note that this is only meant as an illustration of the idea suggested here, and the final implementation will likely differ from this - but the basic idea is that the slicing would be delegated to the member attributes.

-That is, the slicing is simply delegated to the objects.
-This requires two
-things:

-* An internal list of which properties should be sliced (for example ``meta`` should not be sliced). ``NDData`` and its sub-classes could contain a ``_slicable`` class attribute that lists properties that should be sliced (even if it does not guarantee they are slicable in practice).

-* Slicing capability on the objects stored inside the properties.
-If the WCS object is not slicable, then an error should be raised since the slicing cannot be successfully carried out.
-The example code above could include a nice error message if a property is not slicable.
+For example, the WCS class would need to define itself how it should be sliced.
+Some attributes (such as ``meta``) would not necessarily need to be sliceable.

 Note that slicing does not always have to return an array - for example in the case of WCS, it would return a new WCS object that would map the pixel